 You don’t need to be in a relationship or married to experience abuse from someone.
 Coworkers, family, friends, all of them can show signs of mental abuse or be abusive towards you, and you should be careful not to let them.

-Here are the five most common cases of mental abuse:
+Here are the five most common mental abuse symptoms:

 Abusive people love the passive aggressive game.
 Perfect for work, common at home, this behavior is one of the most used ones.